asyarb/colorway/README.md

   },
 }

-// We can support as many themes as we like in an objet like this: export const themes = {
+// We can support as many themes as we like in an object like this: export const themes = {
   lightTheme,
   darkTheme,
 }

-// We'll be using these values in other places, so let's make them constants. export const DEFAULT_THEME_NAME: keyof typeof themes = 'lightTheme' export const LOCAL_STORAGE_KEY = 'myThemeKey'
+export const DEFAULT_THEME_NAME: keyof typeof themes = 'lightTheme' export const LOCAL_STORAGE_KEY = 'myThemeKey'